arunbalajiamd/discord-bot/README.md

 Key Features:

-⌛Real-Time Filtering: Automatically scans every message and deletes those containing offensive language.
+⌛Real-Time Filtering: Automatically scans every message and deletes those containing offensive language.<br />
-🎨Customizable Filters: Admins can easily add or remove words from the blacklist to suit the needs of their community.
+🎨Customizable Filters: Admins can easily add or remove words from the blacklist to suit the needs of their community.<br />
-⚠Warning System: The bot can warn users when they post an inappropriate message and escalate actions for repeat offenses (like muting, kicking, or banning).
+⚠Warning System: The bot can warn users when they post an inappropriate message and escalate actions for repeat offenses (like muting, kicking, or banning).<br />
-📝Logging: Keeps a record of deleted messages and user actions for admin review.
+📝Logging: Keeps a record of deleted messages and user actions for admin review.<br />